July 3, 2022

 3 minute read

 I continue to be fascinated by the world of TiddlyWiki, and have been trying to scratch an itch in my mind by learning more about it.
 One of the deeper aspects of TiddlyWiki, called out by its creator Jeremy Ruston (https://jermolene.com/), is that TiddlyWiki can be leveraged by non-software-developers to craft ad-hoc, well-tailored informational “apps”.
-This is very similar to how non-software-developers have used Microsoft Excel’s spreadsheet-scripting to do likewise in business, crafting custom programs to meet a need, without paying for software developers to get into the mix. ...
+This is very similar to how non-software-developers have used Microsoft Excel’s spreadsheet-scripting to do likewise in business, crafting custom programs to meet a need, without paying for software developers to get into the mix.
+And this is bolstered by how TiddlyWiki is entirely self contained (see Playing with TiddlyWiki). ...